 Problem #1: Uninsured or Underinsured

-Many people simply don’t realize that opting out of auto insurance isn’t just a bad idea, it’s illegal.
+Many people simply don’t realize that opting out of auto insurance isn’t just a bad idea, it’s illegal and is very risky driving without insurance in Arizona.
 Arizona state law requires auto insurance minimums.
 That state minimum is currently $15,000 in bodily injury liability coverage per person and $30,000 per accident.
 There is also a $10,000 minimum property damage liability coverage requirement.
 There are stiff penalties if you choose to drive without insurance.
 If you are caught, you will face expensive fines, possible suspension of your driver’s license and an SR-22 certificate.
 An SR-22 certificate is a certificate filed by your insurance carrier with the Arizona MVD.
 This form is required when you have been identified as a high-risk driver.
 While the fee to file an SR-22 is nominal, your insurance company will view you as high risk and your rates will reflect the increased risk.
 If you are caught driving without insurance, the financial penalty and length of time your license is suspended increase in severity with each offense.

 Problem #2: Not Understanding the Claims Process